-several neurological conditions that may be related to repeated concussions, and while modern technologies such as brain scanning can detect some brain diseases,
+several neurological conditions that may be related to repeated concussions and subconcussive injuries, and while modern technologies such as brain scanning can detect some brain diseases,

-Only through examining the brains of Australian sportspeople, with and without a history of concussion or other traumatic
+Only through examining the brains of many Australian sportspeople, with and without a history of concussion or other traumatic

 neuropathology report detailing any brain disease present.
 But most importantly, your donation will help us to understand the cellular and molecular changes in the brains that may occur with

-Only with this information will our sporting communities be able to make well informed policy and effective guidelines for
+By gathering this information, our sporting communities be able to make well informed policy and effective guidelines for